SrwR16/matshell/README.md

   matugenThemeSetter = true;
   # This also sets up the entire matugen config & templates.
   # If you already have matugen set up you may want to omit this.
-  # To use the hyprland/hyprlock templates, you would still need to
-  # import the generated files and add the color aliases to your config as desired.
   matugenConfig = true;
 };
 #...